IgorMundstein/WinMemoryCleaner/README.md

   [![](/.github/images/main-window.png)](#windows-memory-cleaner)

   <p align="justify">
     This free RAM cleaner uses native Windows features to clear memory areas.
 Sometimes, programs do not release the allocated memory, making the computer slow.
-That is when you use Windows Memory Cleaner to optimize the memory, so you can keep working without wasting time restarting your system.
+That is when you use Windows Memory Cleaner to optimize the memory so you can keep working without wasting time restarting your system.
   </p>

   <p align="justify">